Miami Bankruptcy Lawyer

 Get in contact with Miceli Law, P.A. for a free consultation now at (305) 515-5928.
 You are also welcome to submit a completely confidential message about your financial situation here.

 Miceli Law, P.A.
 Offers Personalized Financial Solutions

-When dealing with mounting debt, you have legal options.
+When dealing with overwhelming debt, you have legal options as several types of bankruptcy are available to individuals.
 A Miami Bankruptcy Lawyer will help you enter and receive a discharge of your debts in a Chapter 7 or Chapter 13 bankruptcy.
 While student loan debt is generally not dischargeable through these avenues, Miceli Law, P.A. can provide litigation and consolidation services to address those, too.

 Chapter 7 Bankruptcy in Miami